 Clinical Governance at Buckinghamshire Medical

-Clinical Leadership and Accountability
+Governance Framework and Accountability

 Safe Care Delivery

-Remote Consultation and Prescribing Governance
+Remote Care and Prescribing Governance

 These include:

-- structured assessment and documentation processes
+- structured assessment and documentation standards

-- prescribing decision-support and exclusion frameworks
+- prescribing decision frameworks and safeguards

 - clear escalation and safety-netting arrangements